Can you claim injury compensation from a friend or family member?

 The majority of accidents involving friends and family members are road traffic accidents.

-It is common for parents or siblings to be driving a car with family members as passengers when a collision occurs.
+It is common for parents or siblings to be driving a car carrying family members as passengers when a collision occurs.

-The insurance company of the negligent driver will settle claims in favour of the other driver and their passengers.
-In addition, the insurers will also settle your claim, as a blameless passenger in the vehicle that caused the accident.
+The insurance company of the negligent driver will settle claims made by the other driver and their passengers.
+The insurer would also expect to settle your claim, as a blameless passenger.

 Injury claims following such accidents can, in some cases, be more complex to pursue.
 For more information regarding your options, speak to a specialist injury solicitor at the earliest opportunity.